A Good Place to Read, Research or Meet!

 Easy search of library holdings can be conducted by using the online catalog on the library’s in-house computer or remotely by clicking here.
 Many of the bookshelves are marked with easy-to spot “topic markers”.
-Most volumes are contained within the main portion of the library with additional shelves in the lower level just opposite the Helpline area.
+Most volumes are contained within the main portion of the library with additional shelves in the lower level just through the arch.

 Checking out books is made fast and user friendly with the self-checkout or with CGC staff assistance.

 - Free Wi-Fi